List Of Encouraging Words And Phrases To Interact With Your Tot!

 Whenever your little one makes too much noise, instead of telling them to “Keep quiet,” it’s better to ask them if they could speak softly instead.
 This way, you’re teaching them what behaviour you expect, instead of simply telling them to stop being noisy.

 Instead of telling your child “Do it now,” it’s better to say “Can you do it yourself?” or “Do you need my help?”

 This helps you empower your child and lets them know what your expectations are.
 It also helps you communicate better with your toddler since you’re engaging in an active dialogue with them instead of just bossing them around.

 4. “Did you learn anything from what you did?”

 Kids make mistakes, and it’s a normal part of their growth and development.
 Which is why it’s much better to ask your child what they learned instead of simply telling them that they did something wrong.

+Among the phrases in this list of encouraging words and phrases, this question is quite important.
 Asking them if they learned anything makes them think more about their actions and it also helps motivate them to do better next time.

 5. Learn to say “please”

 How would you feel if someone kept telling you what to do, without even saying “please?”
 It doesn’t feel good right?